Interactive Multimedia Report (IMR)

 1:52.3 IMR Required Actor Groupings

-An actor from this profile (Column 1) shall implement all of the required transactions and/or content modules in this profile in addition to all of the requirements for the grouped actor (Column 3).
+An actor from this profile (Column 1) SHALL implement all of the required transactions and/or content modules in this profile in addition to all of the requirements for the grouped actor (Column 3).

 In some cases, required groupings are defined as at least one of an enumerated set of possible actors; this is designated by merging column one into a single cell spanning multiple potential grouped actors.
 Notes are used to highlight this situation.